-In addition to the static background profiles, the following processes give varying vertical diffusivity coefficients at every model time step.
+In addition to the static background profiles, the following processes give time-varying vertical diffusivity coefficients at every model time step.

-- Surface mixed layer models (TURBULENCE option). - Vertical component of isopycnal diffusion (ISOPYCNAL option). - Enhanced diffusivity (= $1.0 \text{ m}^2 \text{ s}^{-1} = 10^4 \text{ cm}^2 \text{ s}^{-1}$) where the stratification is unstable (DIFAJS option). - Enhanced diffusivity around rivermouths to avoid too low salinity if river run-off is received by the model (RUNOFF option).
-This scheme is especially needed when positive definiteness is not guaranteed by a tracer advection algorithm.
-See Table 10.3 for how to specify the mixing.
+- Surface mixed layer models (TURBULENCE option). - Vertical component of isopycnal diffusion (ISOPYCNAL option). - Enhanced diffusivity (= $1.0 \,\mathrm{m^2 \, s^{-1}} = 10^4 \,\mathrm{cm^2 \, s^{-1}}$) where the stratification is unstable (DIFAJS option). - Enhanced diffusivity around rivermouths to avoid too low salinity if the model receives river run-off option (RUNOFF option).
+This scheme is especially needed when positive salinity is not guaranteed by a tracer advection algorithm.
+See Table 12.3 for how to specify the mixing.

-The vertical diffusion for "this" time step is taken as the largest of the above estimations.
+The vertical diffusion for "this" time step is taken as the largest of the above estimations. (合計ではない).